thapeloMotene/employee-app/README.md

 ## Dockerize Application

 Run `npm run dockerize` to execute the Docker build steps.
-(Please ensure that you build for production before running this step.
+(NPM will build for production and copyfiles into the docker image).

 ## Running in Container
 Run `npm run run:container` to execute the Docker build steps.